Vincent-Therrien/stelaro/README.md

 # stelaro

 Metagenomic toolbox designed for high performances and interpretability.

-Built with Rust, compatible with Python, and accelerated with multithreading and GPUs.
-Can be used as:
+- Built with Rust.
+- Accelerated by multithreading and GPUs.

-- An **executable** that processes metagenomic data through the **command-line**.
+- Runs as an **executable** that processes metagenomic data through the **command-line**.
-- A **library** that processes metagenomic data in Python or Rust **code**.
+- Also runs as a **library** that processes metagenomic data in Rust or Python code.

 Check the [demonstrations](demonstrations/README.md) out for usage examples.